Arboreta/arboreta-core/README.md

 * text rendering in windows
 * frame drawing limitations
 * load xkb for keyboard handling
-* xlib for the mouse?
+* xlib for the mouse
+* window resizing, also xlib

 * FFI for freetype-gl font rendering
 * listener REPL ala swank